-Are there any specific rules in place on the implementation of the General Block Exemption Regulation (GBER)?
+7 Are there any specific rules in place on the implementation of the General Block Exemption Regulation (GBER)?

 Belgium has not adopted any specific rules on the implementation of the GBER.
-That said, all public authorities publish the necessary information by feeding it into the Transparency Award Module developed by the European Commission and available online at https://webgate.ec.europa.eu/competition/transparency/public?lang=en.
+However, all public authorities publish the necessary information by feeding it into the Transparency Award Module developed by the European Commission, which is available online.